rkulla/shadowfighter/README.md

     ^D
 That last line `^D` means type `Ctrl+D` on your keyboard to specify you're done inputting commands.

+There are some default files to get you started.
+Feel free to edit them how you like on your machine:

 * Boxing:

     `./shadowfighter -jab -combo < boxing.txt`